loopwerk/loopwerk.io/content/open-source/Saga.md

 order: 1
 ---

-A static site generator written in Swift.
+A code-first static site generator in Swift.
+No config files, no implicit behavior, no magic conventions.